-I am craving a simple ritual for the Full Moon in Sagittarius on Tuesday, May, 29th at 7:19 am (PST), as I am in the midst of a move and all my sacred tools are packed.
+I am craving a simple ritual for the Full Moon in Sagittarius on Monday, June 17th at 1:31 am (PDT), as I am busy teaching online and pulling weeds in the garden.

 The energy of the Sagittarius Full Moon encourages you to delve into your heart space and search for the truth in your relationships, including the one with your Higher-SELF.
 The quest for truth may lead you to heal and liberate yourself from old hurts that have been inflicting your mind & dwelling in your heart space.